CSSS/git-tutorial/README.md

 ### Making a change

-Thsi si a teriblee speld sentins.
+This is a terribly spelled sentence.

 Fix the sentence above in an editor of your choice.
 We recommend `emacs`, `vim`, or Sublime Text.
 In particular,